Drogobo/Books/fake_language/fake_vocab.md

 # Fake language Vocab
-These are the basic words of the language
+These are the basic words of the language.
+Do notice that definitions are in English, but they don't have to exactly match the English translation.

-## Functional Words
+## Function Words
 These words have almost no meaning on their own.

 ### Indefinite Position
-These don't change the meaning of the sentence no matter where they are as long as they are in the same clause.
+These change the meaning of the clause they are in.

 - ya (present tense marker)
 - ke (past tense marker)